-You might ask the question ‘how much do GPs earn in Australia?’
-Perhaps you have heard that Australia’s cost of living is high, and are concerned to ensure that your income will compensate for this?
+Perhaps you’ve heard that Australia’s cost of living is high, and are concerned about whether your income will compensate you for this?
 This page discusses Australian general practitioners’ salaries and gives guidance as to what GPs coming from overseas may expect by way of remuneration.

-Well, the first thing to say about GP earnings and career in Australia is that Australian GPs generally live well and have a comfortable lifestyle.
 Generally, Australia is more affordable to live in than most other countries due to a lower cost of living.
 But more importantly, they are not paid a salary!
-Instead, they are paid a percentage of what they earn.
+Instead, they are paid a percentage of what they bill.
 So technically, we are talking about your earnings, rather than a salary.
 Your percentage of earnings will be set out in your contract terms.
-Typically your earnings can equate to a salary of between about $250,000 and $300,000 depending on a few key elements:
+Here are some of the factors that will impact your earnings.

 For our national calculations, we have assumed 40 hours a week.
 The more hours you work the more you earn.

 Bulk-billing practices average 5-6 consultations per hour, mixed billing is a little less, perhaps 4-5 per hour.

 Most practices pay 60-65%.
 70% is rare and usually only available at newly established, bulk billing practices.

 For our calculations we have assumed 4 weeks of leave, which is about average for a full-time GP.